Multi-Table Datasets

 # Show all tables available

-tables <- get_table_list(apikey, pp_)
+tables <- get_table_list(api_key, pp_)

-get_multi_tables(apikey, pp_, tables, "<YOUR_DIRECTORY>")
+get_multi_tables(api_key, pp_, tables, "<YOUR_DIRECTORY>")

 Download select tables from the list